Turning the light around: Usage and examples

 Chinul: Trace them back and listen to your hearing-nature.
 Do you hear any sounds?

 Student: At that place, sounds and discriminations do not obtain.

 Chinul: Marvelous!
 Marvelous!
 This is Avalokiteśvara's method for entering the noumenon.
 Let me ask you again.
 You said that sounds and discriminations do not obtain at that place.
 But since they do not obtain, isn't the hearing-nature just empty space at such a time?

 Student: Originally it is not empty.
 It is always bright and never obscured.

 Chinul: What is this essence which is not empty?

 Student: As it has no former shape, words cannot describe it.

 This is the life force of all the Buddhas and patriarchs—have no further doubts about that."

 The Japanese Zen master Dōgen (1200–1253) describes it as follows: "You should stop the intellectual practice of pursuing words and learn the 'stepping back' of 'turning the light around and shining back' (Jp: ekō henshō); mind and body will naturally 'drop off,' and the 'original face' will appear."
 According to Joseph Markowski, quoting Davis 2016, for Dōgen, directing our awareness upon "awareness" itself reveals a "mirroring" of phenomena "which reflects things as they show themselves without distortion" (Davis 2016, 223).
 Thus, the practice of mirroring via non-thinking is to be "totally engaged in the vicissitudes of life with all its ups and downs [...] on the basis of impartial compassion, rather than on the basis of egoistic craving and loathing" (Davis 2016, 223).

-Lanxi Daolong (1213—1279) says: "The knowing mind is the light, errant thoughts are shadows; the light illumining things is called shining, and when the mind and thoughts do not range over things but are turned toward the original nature, this is called 'turning the light around to shine back.'
+Lanxi Daolong (1213—1279) said: "The knowing mind is the light, errant thoughts are shadows; the light illumining things is called shining, and when the mind and thoughts do not range over things but are turned toward the original nature, this is called 'turning the light around to shine back.'
 It is also called 'panoramic illumination'; illumining the whole of the immediate substance, it is where neither delusion nor enlightenment have ever appeared."